 As time progresses, the speaking industry is becoming more and more diverse.
 In addition to new speaking topics and a greater variety of nationalities in the speaking space, this also means new demands.
 For many speakers, this can be a challenging prospect as they work to stand out.
-Thankfully, with the rise of professional speaking, the number of speaking coaches is also increasing day by day.
+Thankfully, with the rise of professional speaking, the number of speaking coaches is also increasing.
 In addition to their business expertise, the average speaking coach is also a speaker themself, making their potential impact all the greater.

-In this blog, we’re going to break down that impact and focus on the growing question, “How can a speaking coach help my speaking business?”
+In this blog, we’ll break down that impact and focus on the growing question, “How can a speaking coach help my speaking business?”
 We’ll also cover the average costs associated with hiring a speaking coach and how to know when you need one.
 Needless to say, there are plenty of speakers out there that have their speaking business in the bag.
 However, for those of you feeling overwhelmed or like your business could be improved, we’ve got you covered.

 Before we begin, below are the primary questions and topics I’ll explain in this blog.
 As always, if you have a question of your own that I missed here, feel free to drop us a line.
 We’re always looking for more ways to provide value to professional speakers.
 So, in other words, the more questions, the merrier! 🙂